CNCLgithub/genea/README.md

 - The second column is the number associated with the trial.
 - The last column specifies the first actions that the model should consider (e.g., `['red']` means picking the red block; `['blue','yellow']` implies that the first action will involve picking both the blue and the yellow blocks). ""

-To run the model on the studies specified in the `trials_list.csv` file, run the following command:
+To run the model on the studies specified in the `trials_list.csv` file, run the following command (~ 20-30 mins, depending on the experiment):
 ```bash
 ./run.sh python run_experiment.py -a   # run action inference trials
 ./run.sh python run_experiment.py -g   # run goal inference trials